Alfresco/alfresco-ng2-components/docs/content-services/webscript.component.md

 }]
 ```

-or you can send just the array data and the component will create a schema for you:
+Alternatively, you can send just the array data and the component will create a schema for you:

 ```ts
 data: [